 Submission Deadlines: See upcoming deadlines

-Social science research on many topics has often been hampered by the limitations associated with survey data.
-However, the digital age has rapidly increased access to large and comprehensive data sources such as public and private administrative databases, and unique new sources of information from online transactions, social-media interactions, and internet searches.
-New computational tools also allow for the extraction, coding, and analysis of large volumes of text.
-Advances in analytical methods for exploiting and analyzing data have accompanied the rise of these data.
-The emergence of these new data also raises questions about access, privacy and confidentiality.
+Social science research on many topics is often hampered by the limitations of survey data, including relatively small sample sizes, low response rates and high costs.
+However, the digital age has increased access to large, comprehensive data sources, such as public and private administrative databases, and new sources of information from online transactions, social-media interactions, and internet searches.
+New computational methods also allow for the extraction, coding, and analysis of large volumes of text.
+Advances in analytical methods for exploiting and analyzing data, including machine learning, have accompanied the rise of these data.
+The emergence of these new data and methods also raises questions about access, privacy and confidentiality.

 Linked Administrative Data

-Chetty, Friedman and Rockoff (2014a; 2014b) linked school district administrative records with federal income tax data to identify which teachers, in the short term, have the largest impact on student achievement, and in the longer-term, to show that students assigned to teachers with higher value-added scores have higher college attendance and higher salaries as adults.
+Linking public administrative records from different agencies or jurisdictions can help answer long-standing questions of interest.
+Chetty, Friedman and Rockoff (2014a; 2014b) linked school district administrative records with federal income tax data to identify which teachers, in the short term, have the largest impact on student achievement, and in the longer-term, to show the extent to which students assigned to teachers with higher value-added scores have higher college attendance and higher salaries as adults.

 Private Administrative Data

+Proprietary data from sources such as credit reporting agencies, online real estate marketplaces, or retail firms are often extremely useful for addressing social science and policy questions.
 Normative decision theory implies that a dollar is a dollar no matter its source, but psychological research suggests that financial windfalls or additional expenses have different effects depending on which “mental accounts” they impact.
-Shapiro and Hastings analyze retail panel data (500,000 households, 6 billion transactions) to understand “mental accounting,” or how households think about and spend money from different sources.
+Shapiro and Hastings (2017) analyze retail panel data (500,000 households, 6 billion transactions) to understand “mental accounting,” or how households think about and spend money from different sources.

 Online Surveys and Experiments